twr14152/containerlabs_sandbox/adding_updated_image/README.md

 # Adding/upgrading image locally or in docker/containerlab

-Option 1 - Add an image from source locally
+Option 1 - Add an image from source locally to your machine
- - This works but in my case the image was buggy with my machine
- - Follow steps 1, 2, 3.
+ - Follow steps 1, 2, 3
- - The result was a little buggy

 Option 2 - Docker pull
  - Probably the recommended way to get a new image would be to just use docker pull.